-It is not possible to produce an exhaustive list of possible infringements to this rule, but, as a guide, particular caution should be exercised as follows:
+It is not possible to produce an exhaustive list of possible infringements to this rule, but, as a guide, particular caution should be exercised in the following areas as follows:

 a) Personalities.
 Avoid those who are likely to have a strong appeal to the young; for example, pop stars, sportsmen and sportswomen who command particular admiration of the young, television personalities, youth-orientated performers and any person who is likely to have strong influence on the behaviour of the young.